The Fitness Zone

 How to go about it?

-Create a website and social media profiles to leverage it an create a community amongst your online clients.
+Create a website and social media profiles to leverage it and create a community amongst your online clients.
 If you are going to be an online PT then you are going to need a web presence; after all, this is today's version of a business card.
-Keep it simple with what you offer and services you provide but make it easy to contact you as clients will want to contact you often.
+Keep it simple with what you offer and the services you provide but make it easy for clients to contact you by phone and email.
 Testimonials from clients always go a long way.

 Film all of the exercises you will include.
 They may only be quite short but this way you can inform the clients of all the key aspects they need to know and perform.
 At any point your clients can check your video links for information they are unclear on or they have forgotten so they are not performing techniques incorrectly.